It tasted fabulous and it was super quick to make and I got

 3 tbsp. ketchup

 1½ tbsp.
-Sriracha sauce (if you like it REALLY spicy up it to 2 tbsp.)
+Sriracha sauce (if you like it REALLY spicy up it

 1 tbsp. plum sauce